Museum of South Texas History

 The Museum of South Texas History is accredited by the American Alliance of Museums.
-It is located in downtown Edinburg at 200 North Closner Boulevard on the Hidalgo County Courthouse square.
-Hours of operation are from 1:00 pm - 5:00 pm.
-Sunday and 10:00 am-5:00 pm Tuesday-Saturday.
+It is located in downtown Edinburg at 200 North Closner Boulevard on the Hidalgo County Courthouse Square.
+Hours of operation are from 10:00 am-5:00 pm Thursday-Saturday.
 Founded in 1967 as the Hidalgo County Historical Museum in the 1910 Hidalgo County Jail, the museum has grown over the decades through a series of expansions to occupy a full city block.
-In 2003 following the completion of a 22,500 square foot expansion, the museum was renamed the Museum of South Texas History to better reflect its regional scope.
-Today, the museum preserves and presents the borderland heritage of South Texas and Northeastern Mexico through its permanent collection and the Margaret H. McAllen Memorial Archives and exhibits spanning prehistory through the 20th century.
-For more information about MOSTHistory, including becoming a FRIEND, visit MOSTHistory.org, like us on Facebook, follow on Twitter, connect on LinkedIn, find on Google+ or call 956-383-6911.
+In 2003 following the completion of a 22,500-square-foot expansion, the museum was renamed the Museum of South Texas History to better reflect its regional scope.
+Today, the museum preserves and presents the borderland heritage of South Texas and northeastern Mexico through its permanent collection and the Margaret H. McAllen Memorial Archives and exhibits spanning prehistory through the 20th century.
+For more information about MOSTHistory, including becoming a FRIEND, visit MOSTHistory.org, like us on Facebook, follow us on Twitter and Instagram, find us on YouTube, or call 956-383-6911.